 Signs

-Brown to reddish brown color and slight electrode wear.
-Correct motor thermal conditions and operating conditions are selected.
+Brown to reddish brown in color and slight wear on electrodes.
+The engine thermal mode and operating conditions are selected correctly.

 Recommendations

-When replacing spark plugs, use new spark plugs of the same temperature range.
+When replacing spark plugs, install new spark plugs of the same temperature range.

 Ash deposits